LOCO Codes: Lexicographically-Ordered Constrained Codes: Introduction

 The requirement that the power spectrum of a line code vanishes at frequency zero, i.e., the code is direct-current-free (DC-free), is important in optical recording \cite{immink_opt} and in digital communication over transmission lines.
 This requirement is typically accomplished by balancing signal signs in the stream of transmitted (written) codewords.
 The author in \cite{knuth_bal} developed a particularly elegant method of achieving balance, which requires the addition of more than $\log_2 m$ bits, where $m$ is the code length, and this method was later tailored to RLL codes \cite{knuth_mod}.
 The null at DC can be widened by constraining the higher order statistics of line codewords (see \cite{robert_spec1} and \cite{robert_spec2} for a frequency domain approach).

 Constrained codes also find application in Flash memories.
-Consider a single-level cell (SLC) Flash memory system.
+Consider a single-level cell (SLC) Flash memory system (the SLC nomenclature is inaccurate; it is rather a single-bit cell with two levels).
 Given three adjacent cells, the pattern $101$ translates to programming the outer two cells but not the inner cell.
-This pattern may result in inter-cell interference (ICI) caused by an unintentional increase of the charge level in the inner cell.
-The pattern $010$ is typically less detrimental, but it can cause problems when erasures are not applied to the entire block and the outer cells are initially programmed.
-See \cite{qin_flash} for a study of balanced constrained codes that alleviate ICI in Flash systems by focusing on the pattern $(q-1)0(q-1)$, where $q$ is the Galois field size.
+This pattern can result in inter-cell interference (ICI) caused by an unintentional increase of the charge level in the inner cell.
+The pattern $010$ is typically less detrimental, but it can cause problems when erasure is not applied to the entire block and the outer cells are initially programmed.
+See \cite{qin_flash} for a study of balanced constrained codes that alleviate ICI in Flash systems by eliminating the pattern $(q-1)0(q-1)$, where $q$ is the number of levels in the cell and also the Galois field (GF) order\footnote{We directly map the elements of the GF to the consecutive integers $\{0, 1, \allowbreak \dots, q-1\}$ indexing $q$ distinct threshold voltage levels in order to follow the reference.
+In Flash systems, NRZ signaling is typically adopted.}.
 Another related work is \cite{kayser_flash}.

 Furthermore, line codes find application in computer standards for data transmission, such as universal serial bus (USB) and peripheral component interconnect express (PCIe).
 Line codes for these applications are simpler than $\mathcal{T}_x$-constrained and RLL codes, since streams of codewords are only required to be balanced and to support self-clocking.
 Examples include the $8$b/$10$b code \cite{immink_2}, the $64$b/$66$b code \cite{walker_66}, and the $128$b/$132$b code \cite{saade_line}.
 We note that constrained codes preserving parity are studied in \cite{roth_pres}, and that constrained codes for deoxyribonucleic acid (DNA) storage are studied in \cite{immink_3}.
-We refer the reader to \cite{immink_1} for a comprehensive survey of constrained codes.
+We refer the reader to \cite{immink_1} for a comprehensive survey of constrained codes available until 1998.

 The idea of lexicographic indexing can be traced back to \cite{tang_bahl} and to \cite{cover_lex}.
 The latter independently introduced the idea in the context of source coding.
 The RLL codes and balanced RLL codes constructed in \cite{immink_lex} and \cite{braun_lex}, respectively, are based on \cite{cover_lex}, and the rates achieved improve upon those of earlier RLL codes.
 However, these gains are only realized at relatively large code lengths, and therefore at a significant cost in terms of complexity, storage overhead, and error performance.
 Moreover, the technique in \cite{cover_lex} does not readily generalize to $\mathcal{T}_x$-constrained codes.
 While techniques based on lookup tables, e.g., \cite{immink_table}, offer a better rate-length trade-off, they incur significant encoding and decoding complexity.